quietui/quiet/docs/docs/components/tab-list.md

 layout: component
 ---

-Tab lists follow the [ARIA APG](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) pattern for accessibility.
+Tab lists follow the [ARIA APG tooltip pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) for accessibility.
 They are comprised of three different components.
 A single tab list surrounds one or more [tabs](/docs/components/tab) and their corresponding [tab panels](/docs/components/tab-panel).
 Each panel must have a unique `name`, and each tab must have `slot="tab"` and a `panel` attribute that maps to a panel.

 ```html {.example}
 <quiet-tab-list label="Select a tab">